LJMartinez07/LJMartinez07/README.md

 ### Hi, I'm Luis Martinez 👋

 - 🔭 I’m currently on a secret project.
-  - Mostly focused React, React Native & NodeJS, gRPC.
+  - Mostly focused on React, React Native, TypeScript, Docker, NodeJS & gRPC.
-- 💬 Ask me about: Software Architecture, Data Structures, Design Patterns, and what is my favorite programing language.
+- 💬 Ask me about Software Architecture, Data Structures, Design Patterns, and what is my favorite programing language.

 #### How to reach me: